PinnerSinner/bucket-list-tracker-app/README.md

 # 🎯 Bucket List Tracker

-*Stay motivated and track your life goals effortlessly!*
+*Stay loosely motivated and track your life goals idly slipping away!*

 A **React-powered** bucket list web app built with a **modern serverless architecture using AWS Amplify, AWS AppSync, AWS DynamoDB, Amazon S3, and AWS Cognito**.
 The app is designed with a **GraphQL API, CI/CD automation, and a fully managed cloud backend**, enabling seamless CRUD operations, authentication, and media storage.